ShizukaDonaghue/melting-snowman/TESTING.md

 ## Resolved Bug
-When font styles were added to `word_to_guess` variable, underscores for letters which were yet to be guessed did not print in the terminal of the deployed website.
+When font styles were added to `word_to_guess` variable, underscores for the letters which were yet to be guessed did not print in the terminal of the deployed website.
 The issue was not seen in Gitpod.
 Various methods were tested and found that the underscores did not print in the deployed website if the font style was bold unless a background colour was added.

 The image below shows how `word_to_guess` variable was printed in Gitpod.
 Underscores were printed in all font styles: